-The Garden is one of the major regional botanic gardens on coastal New South Wales north of Sydney.
-It covers 20 hectares of Crown Land and is bounded on three sides by Coffs Creek, a wide mangrove-lined, tidal estuary.
-The Garden was designed to feature natural forest, rare and endangered Australian species, and exotic plants from other sub-tropical regions of the world.
-Officially opened in 1988, the Garden continues to expand, with the newest addition being a Japanese Garden featuring a lake, arched bridge and teahouse.
-There are five kilometres of well-made paths and boardwalks for visitors to explore this lovely botanic garden.
+Officially opened in 1988, the Garden covers 20 hectares of Crown Land and is bounded on three sides by Coffs Creek, a wide mangrove-lined, tidal estuary.
+The Garden features a section of natural forest and mangroves; plantings of rare and endangered Australian species, Australian rainforest species, and exotic plants from other sub-tropical regions of the world.
+We also have a delightful Japanese garden set around a lake.
+Five kilometres of paths and boardwalks traverse the Garden, giving visitors easy access to all areas.

 Our website introduces visitors to the Garden areas, walks, maps, resources, services and events.
 Come and see us soon!